mbta/api_checker/README.md

 The `stop` field is the stop time for a check on the accompanying day; tasks will not run after the stop time of that day.
 Valid values are strings of military times between `"00:00"` and `"23:59"`.
 Note the `stop_time` must be temporally after the `start_time`.

+The `holiday` field (optional) is a boolean, indicating whether the date should (true) or should not (false) be a holiday.
+If the key field is not present, both holidays and non holidays will match.

 ### Stale Data Check Configuration